Matix0111/local-diceware/README.md

 - `-t` append words in title case
 - `-s` append random symbols between words

-There is no max number of rolls, however there is a minimum of 1.
+There is no max number of rolls, however there is a minimum of 1 and the default is 5.
 All command-line arguments may be used concurrently.

 # Examples
 `python3 generator.py`